nicolaspiet/jklm-word-bot/README.md

 # Word Bot for JKLM Bomb Party
-A bot for Bomb Party on https://www.jklm.fun
+A bot for Bomb Party on https://www.jklm.fun (Only English)

 <h1>Requirements</h1>
 <ul>